Ancient sea turtle housed at Boston aquarium for more than 50 years passes another physical

 There’s every reason to believe Myrtle will stick around for years to come, O’Neill said.

-She then receives an ultrasound, her weight is taken and she returns to the ocean tank, O'Neill said.
-Myrtle was back in the ocean tank by late morning on Tuesday.
+Myrtle then received an ultrasound, her weight was taken, and she returned to the ocean tank, O’Neill said.
+The turtle was back in the ocean tank munching on lettuce and cabbage by late morning on Tuesday.

 Green sea turtles are the second-largest species of sea turtle, and they live in tropical and subtropical oceans around the world.
 The International Union for Conservation of Nature lists them as endangered and decreasing in population.